WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/btcr_did_resolver.md

 3. Look up transaction by height and position.
 Is the transaction output spent?
     * no: this is the latest version of the DID.
 From this we can construct the DID Document
     * yes: keep following transaction chain until the latest with an unspent output is found
-4. Extract the following transaction data and update the DID document
+4. Extract the hex-encoded public key that signed the transaction and update the DID document with default authentication capability
-    a.
-The hex-encoded public key that signed the Bitcoin transaction
     * Populate the first entry of the `publicKey` array in the DID document.
 This uses the [Koblitz Elliptic Curve Signature 2016](https://w3c-dvcg.github.io/lds-koblitz2016/) signature suite
-        * Populate the first entry of the `authentication` array in the DID document.
-This references the key above
+    * Populate the first entry of the `authentication` array in the DID document, referencing the key above.
     * Note: It is a BTCR method convention that `#keys-1` corresponds to the transaction signing key.
 We'll see in the next spec that overriding this path in the supplementary DID document data is not allowed
-    b.
-If the transaction contains an `OP_RETURN` field, it is assumed to reference supplementary DID document data.
-If this field exists, add an entry to the `service` section of the DID document
+5. If the transaction contains an `OP_RETURN` field, populate the `serviceEndpoint` in the DID document.
+This is assumed to reference supplementary DID document data
+    * Add an entry to the `service` section of the DID document
         * `type` is `BTCREndpoint`
         * `serviceEndpoint` is the value in the OP_RETURN field, e.g. "https://github.com/myopreturnpointer"
         * `timestamp` is XXX?
-    * `SatoshiAuditTrail` is additional metadata available from the Bitcoin transaction.
+6. Add `SatoshiAuditTrail`, which contains additional metadata available from the Bitcoin transaction.
+Note: needs details

-5. If the transaction contained no OP_RETURN data (and therefore no serviceEndpoint), the resolution process is done.
+If the transaction contained no OP_RETURN data (and therefore no serviceEndpoint was added), the resolution process is done.
 Otherwise, proceed to the next phase.

 ### Output of Phase 1